robin-raymond/zax.io/functions.md

 #### Splitting type into a function call

-The argument split (`<-`) operator with named declarations `{}` can be used to fill input arguments passed into a function with a newly declared anonymous type.
+The argument split (`<-`) operator with multi-value operator and named declarations `[{` `}]` can be used to fill input arguments passed into a function with a newly declared anonymous type.
 Each argument is matched with an input argument.
 All input arguments considered satisfied by the split (`<-`) operator are no longer needing to be passed values and standard rules for remaining input arguments apply.

 ````zax